What you see

 - Automatic Repair couldn’t repair your PC

-Write down how far the boot goes.
-Example records I use:
+Write down how far the boot gets.
+I use notes like these:

 - POST completes, then black screen, no cursor.